Preparing to Come to Pittsburgh

 Social Security Number (SSN)

 A Social Security Number is a type of national identification number that is required for employment in the US.
-An SSN is not required for living in the US but is used by the US government to withhold taxes from pay.
+An SSN is NOT required to live in the US and it is not a form of work authorization.
+An SSN is used by the US government to withhold taxes from pay.

-Students then take the above form, in person, to the local Social Security Administration office to begin the application process.
-Students will need to take their passport, I-20 or DS-2019, I-94 electronic printout to apply.
+Students must then take the above form, their passport, I-20 or DS-2019, and I-94 electronic printout in person, to the local Social Security Administration office to begin the application process.

 J-1 students either need to have the employment noted on the DS-2019 form or, if the employment is not noted, J-1 students on CMU’s documents will need a confirmation letter from OIE.
 J-1 students sponsored by another agency or government will need to get a confirmation from their visa sponsor.

-Scholars find it convenient to apply for a permanent SSN when they arrive in Pittsburgh.
-You will be asked for the SSN at the bank, by your landlord, CMU payroll office, etc. It’s the closest thing that Americans have to a national identification number although you are not required to have one unless you will be paid in the US.
+Scholars find it convenient to apply for an SSN when they arrive in Pittsburgh.
+You may be asked to provide an SSN when opening a US bank account, when signing a lease agreement, CMU payroll office, etc. An SSN is not a national identification number or work authorization; it is a number that the US government uses for tax purposes.
+You are not required to have an SSN unless you will be paid in the US.

 You can apply for an SSN at a nearby Social Security Administration (SSA) office, but you must wait 10 business days after you have attended the OIE J-1 scholar orientation.
 It takes approximately 10 business days for OIE to activate your SEVIS record, which the SSA must check before they can assign a number to you.
 You must take your passport, DS-2019, I-94 electronic printout and the SSN application to the SSA office when you apply.